-To bigger agenda.
-It was Tahit Alam who wrote the 'Meeting the agents in state schools' publication and he fully believes that without of fith of klustim pupils will break down, there will be disaffection, drugs, and here will be disaffection, drugs,
+Sigger agenda.
+It was Tahit Alam who wrote the Meeting the way it in state schools' publication and he fully believes that mithout fith of klushin pupils will break down, there will be disaffection, drugs, and he transmitted diseases amongst our children.

-From is never as black and white as you think.
-We have an obligation to our the to fulfil our roles and ansure these schools are run on Islamic principals.
-Consider it as your calling in life, if we fail, our children will suffer and that will come pack to hann't us if use are not careful.
+Tion is never as black and white as you think.
+We have an obligation to our think to fulfil our roles and ensure these schools are ruy on Islamic principals.

+The sider it as your calling in life, if we fail, our children will suffer and that will come fack to hanut us if we are not careful.

-Operation 'Trojan Horse' has been very carefully thought through and is tried and tasted within Birmingham, implementing it in Bradford will not be difficult for you, especially if you replicate the same relationship that we have with the same in the same mindset as the but if she is keen on the Academy route then she will support your plan.
-When has been very supportive and has helped our agenda progress, in return we will give her the Academies she wants.
+Operation.
+Trojan Horse' has been very carefully thought through and is tried and tasted within Birmingham, implementing it in Bradford will not be difficult for you, especially if you replicate the same relationship that we have with I not sure if the same is of the same mindset as the but if she is keen on the Academy route then she will support your plan.
+The has been very supportive and has helped our agenda progress, in return we will give her the Academies she wants.

 Tahir and I will be happy to support your efforts in Bradford.
-This is a long term plan and one which we are sure will lead to great success in taking over a number of schools and ensuring they are run on strict Islamic principles.
+This is a long term plant and one which we are sure will lead to great success in taking over a number of schools and ensuring they are run on strict Islamic principles.
 In Birmingham the benefits are only being seen now.

-The process behind "Trojan Harse' is simple.
-It is about people seeing our intentions as respectable and our being accepted by the key stakeholders such as the Director of Education and the City Conncil.
-The long-term nature of the plan means that we have to have very close relationships with stakeholders and Takir has managed this so much so that he is trusted by The and others.
+The process bekind 'Trojan Harse' is simple.
+It is about people seeing our intentions as respectable and our being elecapted by the key stakeholders such as the Director of Education and the City Council.
+The long-term nature of the plan means that we have to have very close relationships with stakeholders and Tahir has managed this so much so that he is trusted by and others.

-He has also fine tuned the "Trojan Horse" so that it is totally invisible to the naked eye and allows us to operate under the rodar.
+He has also fine tuned the 'Trojan Horse' so that it is totally invisible to the naked eye and allows us to operate under the radar.
 I have detailed the plan we have in Birmingham and how well it has worked and you will see how easy the whole process is to get the Head teacher out and our own person in.

-Tahir and I will talk you through the process when we meet next week, we are also meeting the same plan in Manchester as we want him to lead the same plan in Manchester.
+Takir and I will talk you through the process when we meet next week, we are also meeting the same plan in Manchester as we want him to lead the same plan in Manchester.